cetceeve/ExploreDH/src/scripts/readme.md

 - `spacy_adapter`: provides and easy-to-use interface for spaCy NLP (currently not in use)

 ### Notes
 - The parser submodules should always be run in the order above and run through completly.
-Since this operation takes a significant amount of time, expecially since the geocoder needs to be called around 20 times, the dictionaries are stored in a cache folder after parsing (as json files) and retrieved from there if a reload is not issued via the "-r/-reload-cache" parameter on start.
+Since this operation takes a significant amount of time, expecially since the geocoder needs to be called around 20 times, the dictionaries are stored in a cache folder after parsing (as json files) and retrieved from there if a reload is not issued via the "-r" parameter on start.

 ## Datastructure
 The parser outputs a directional tree with articleDict as a root.
 Every node is a dictionary.
 All nodes are connected by explicit IDs so that the dictionaries/nodes can be stored indipendent from one another in json format.